razonyang/hugo-theme-bootstrap/exampleSite/content/docs/deployment/docker/index.md

 ## Deployment

-There are many ways to deploy Docker, such as `docker run`, `k8s`, etc. This article will only explain `docker run`.
+There are many ways to deploy Docker image, such as `docker run`, `k8s`, etc. This article will only explain `docker run`.

 ### Run